-If I mention to someone that one of my favourite ski areas in New Zealand is Rainbow Valley, the normal response is "Where's that?".
+If I mention to someone that one of my favourite ski areas in New Zealand is Rainbow Valley, the normal response is 'Where's that?'.
 Even among skiers in New Zealand it isn't widely known.
 With around twenty ski areas in the south island it's not surprising that the smaller ones can slip under the radar, especially one like Rainbow which isn't near any large town.
 For anyone who likes ski slopes to be relaxed, friendly and uncrowded, this obscurity is a blessing.

 It was the lack of crowds combined with "proper" ski lifts which attracted me to Rainbow.
 New Zealand has many small ski areas run by ski clubs - these are known for their low-key friendly atmospheres, but have the disadvantage of depending on rope tows to drag skiers up the hill.
-I tried these, but attaching myself to a fast-moving cable using a device known as a nutcracker proved to be a skill I never mastered.
+I tried these, but attaching myself to a fast-moving cable using a device known as a nutcracker was a skill I never mastered.
 For many, this can hinder the enjoyment of ski areas which are otherwise awesome.

 All the big ski areas have lifts which are far more user-friendly, such as chairlifts and T-bars, however they are also more crowded.
 What I had read made Rainbow Valley sound like the best of both worlds - sparsely populated slopes and friendly atmosphere, but without having to struggle with rope tows.
 Could it be that good?

 I first visited Rainbow by car from the nearby tiny village of St Arnaud.
 The only other main towns within reasonable driving distance are Picton, Blenheim, Nelson and Murchison.
 These are an average of 90 minutes drive away, which helps explain why I didn't see much traffic.
 Just as well ... the gravel road leading towards Rainbow fords some small streams, and I lost traction a few times on icy patches when driving out of them.
 It was good not to have any traffic near me.